jjloomis/file-and-folder-management/connecting-in-campus-computer-lab.md

 3. In the Server Address field, copy and paste the following string (be sure to copy the entire string): <p><pre><code>smb://ufiles.ad.uwm.edu/UWM/LS/Courses/JAMS</code></pre></p>
 4. Click `Connect`.
 The JAMS drive will appear on the Desktop.
 5. Double-click the JAMS drive on the Desktop.
 The JAMS drive will open in a Finder window.
-6. Double-click your ourse number folder.
+6. Double-click your course number folder.
 7. In the course number folder, your class folder will appear in this format: Lastname-Firstname.
 Double-click your class folder to open it in a Finder window.